Dorothea Lange and the Guggenheim Fellowship

 Born in Hoboken, New Jersey, Lange was born Dorothea Nutzhorn and contracted polio at seven-years-old, leaving her with a noticeably weaker right leg and foot.
 She ended up appreciating the illness later on in life though, saying that it guided, instructed, helped, and humiliated her.

 Her parents went through a bitter divorce when Lange was a teenager and she ended up blaming the parting on her father, dropping his name in favour of her mother’s.
 Although she attended the NY Training School for Teachers in 1913, she decided to pursue photography instead after working for a while in a studio in New York City instead.
 She went on to study it at Columbia University and cut her teeth apprenticing for big names like Arnold Genthe and Clarence Hudson White.

-Luck played as big a role in Lange’s life as it does in real money Bingo and other games of chance we all indulge in, however, and hers took her far away from her hometown.
+Luck played as big a role in Lange’s life as it does in smartphone gaming sites and other games of chance we all indulge in, however, and hers took her far away from her hometown.
 In 1918 she was ensconced in San Francisco, married with two children and running a successful portrait studio.